-Simple ways to update furniture for under $20 came about when I got overly excited and purchased an old cabinet before I had a chance to do a close examination of the piece.
+Simple ways to update furniture for under $20 came about when I got overly excited and purchased an old cabinet before I had a chance to examine the piece closely.

 Yikes!
-It was a tremendous job, and if I had seen it in the light of day, I would have never purchased it, but then I would not have had the joy of giving it a face-lift.
+It was a tremendous job; if I had seen it in the light of day, I would have never purchased it, but then I would not have had the joy of giving it a face-lift.

-I have included some other great furniture updates by some amazing DIY bloggers at the end of this post for a special treat.
+I have included some other significant furniture updates by some amazing DIY bloggers at the end of this post for a special treat.

 How to Chalk Paint Furniture